NF-κB: NEMO

 NEMO deficiency syndrome is a rare genetic condition relating to a fault in IKBKG that in turn activates NF-κB.
 It mostly affects males and has a highly variable set of symptoms and prognoses.

 Aging and obesity

 NF-κB is increasingly expressed with obesity and aging, resulting in reduced levels of the anti-inflammatory, pro-autophagy, anti-insulin resistance protein sirtuin 1.
-NF-κB increases the levels of the microRNA miR-34a (which inhibits nicotinamide adenine dinucleotide NAD synthesis) by binding to its promoter region. resulting in lower levels of sirtuin 1.
+NF-κB increases the levels of the microRNA miR-34a, which inhibits nicotinamide adenine dinucleotide (NAD) synthesis by binding to its promoter region, resulting in lower levels of sirtuin 1.

 NF-κB and interleukin 1 alpha mutually induce each other in senescent cells in a positive feedback loop causing the production of senescence-associated secretory phenotype (SASP) factors.
-NF-κB and the nicotinamide adenine dinucleotide-degrading enzyme CD38 also mutually induce each other.
+NF-κB and the NAD-degrading enzyme CD38 also mutually induce each other.

+NF-κB is a central component of the cellular response to damage.
+NF-κB is activated in a variety of cell types that undergo normal or accelerated aging.
+Genetic or pharmacologic inhibition of NF-κB activation can delay the onset of numerous aging related symptoms and pathologies.
+This effect may be explained, in part, by the finding that reduction of NF-κB reduces the production of mitochondria-derived reactive oxygen species that can damage DNA.

 Addiction

 NF-κB is one of several induced transcriptional targets of ΔFosB which facilitates the development and maintenance of an addiction to a stimulus.
 In the caudate putamen, NF-κB induction is associated with increases in locomotion, whereas in the nucleus accumbens, NF-κB induction enhances the positive reinforcing effect of a drug through reward sensitization.